gridsome/gridsome.org/docs/how-it-works.md

 [Learn more about **g-link** here](/docs/linking).

 ### Progressive Image support
 Gridsome has a built-in `<g-image>` component with built-in progressive image support.
-In **development** it let you do real-time image processing, like resizing and cropping.
+In **development** it lets you do real-time image processing, like resizing and cropping.

 In production, the `<g-image>` is served as an ultra-compressed image before the image is lazy-loaded when in view by using **Intersection Observer**.